 This course is a survey of American literature: major authors, genres and periods.
 The course emphasizes historical, descriptive and analytical modes of study.
+This is a college-transfer course.
 (Prerequisite: ENG 102)

-ENG 205 ENGLISH LITERATURE I
+ENG 205 ENGLISH LITER ATURE I

 This is a (college-transfer) course in which the following topics are presented: the study of English literature from the old English period to the romantic period with emphasis on major writers and periods.
 (Prerequisite: ENG 102)